Five Types Of Therapy That Can Help Heal Your Relationship

 • Mental health conditions or past traumatic events

 Most types of therapy can be used during a relationship and can be a valuable preventative tool.
 Couples and marriage counseling are not only beneficial for those on the verge of separation.
 They can help improve communication and prevent unwanted events from occurring in the future.
+The therapist may also recommend one or both partners seek treatment for individual mental health conditions that may be impacting the relationship.

 Many couples may avoid seeking a therapist due to fear that the therapist will take one person's side over the other or ask the couple to break up.
 However, therapists do not tell a couple what they should do.
 Instead, therapy is often designed to help you both improve and make decisions for yourself.
 The therapist can teach you what they know about healthy relationship behaviors and be an advocate as you decide how to proceed as a team.